 Hinterculture artists Larissa Nickel, Stacey Charles Spiegel, and Jones Intercable transformed a faculty office at Cerritos College into Obvious Answers to Impossible Futures which featured a special performance of No Wrong Notes No Wrong People with the Dr. Eddie “Snakepit” Edwards (Berkeley, Los Angeles, Antelope Valley) Acoustic, Electronic, and Amplisonic sounds and Steven Fiche (Antelope Valley, Los Angeles, Chicago) Formulating, Infrasonic, Catalytic-cycles for Habitat Elucidation who performed a series of live desert-to-space soundscapes from multiple points in time and technology using a variety of synthesizers, horns and percussion instruments.

-About the FAR Bazaar
+click this site About the FAR Bazaar

 2017 marks the fortieth anniversary of the Foundation for Art Resources (FAR), one of the oldest non-profit arts advocacy groups in Southern California.
 FAR helped to produce some of the most significant alternative art events in Los Angeles.
 To honor this major milestone of 40 years, FAR is collaborating with Cerritos College to host its biggest FAR Bazaar event ever.
 Cerritos College, with the help of FAR, will transform every abandoned classroom, faculty office, and administrative space into temporary exhibition spaces, each to be guest-curated by local art collectives and alternative art spaces, as well as the graduate programs from regional universities and art schools.